OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-09.md

 ## 2 Chronicles 9:22

-So King Solomon became greater than all the kings of the earth in wealth and wisdom.
+Thus King Solomon surpassed all the kings of the earth in wealth and wisdom.

 ---

 ## 2 Chronicles 9:23

-And all the kings of the earth were seeking the presence of Solomon, to hear his wisdom which God had put in his heart.
+And all the kings of the earth sought the presence of Solomon, to hear the wisdom which God had placed in his heart.

 ---